By: Chris ⎜ Last updated

 The Akerselva river runs along Grünerløkka's western edge.
 The brick factories that lined it during Oslo's industrial boom have been turned into cultural venues, bars and workspaces, and the river itself has recovered enough that you'll see anglers casting for trout in summer.
 A hundred years ago this was one of the most polluted waterways in Norway.

 The stretch from southern Grünerløkka (around Anker Hotel / Schous Plass) to north of Nedre Foss Waterfall is the one to walk.
-If coming from the city centre, walk up Torggata, over Eventybrua (Adventure Bridge), so called due to its several statues inspired by Norwegian Fairly Tales.
+If coming from the city centre, walk up Torggata, over Eventybrua (Fairytale Bridge), so called due to its several statues inspired by Norwegian Fairly Tales.
 This is where you start walking upstream.
-You'll pass the artsy area around Blå, the trendy Vulkan redevelopment, where you will find Mathallen, Nedre Foss waterfall, and just past Nedre Foss you will find the best coffee shop in Oslo, Tim Wendelboe.
+You'll pass the artsy area around Blå, the trendy Vulkan redevelopment, where you will find Mathallen, Nedre Foss waterfall, and just past Nedre Foss you will find the best coffee shop in Oslo, Tim Wendelboe

 RECOMMENDED: Read our insiders guide to Mathallen

-Blå next to Akerselva
+Outdoor seating at Blå next to Akerselva

 Blå is a concert venue and bar in a former factory right on the riverbank.
 Most nights it hosts live music, but every Sunday from noon to 5 PM the Sunday market takes over with handmade jewellery, ceramics, knitwear, vintage clothing and local art.
 It runs year-round.